jaderigby/Wirestorm/README.md

 __Now, on to the goodies . . . __

-## Wirestorm widgets
+## Widgets

 ### +panel(arg1)

 __Parameters:__

-- arg1 = string, 'light' or 'dark'
+- arg1 = string, 'light', 'dark', or 'footer'; can also be left blank

 __Description:__

 The panel mixin can be used to create modern-looking, panel-based websites.
 It creates a container that is stackable and centered, with exceptional amounts of top and bottom whitespace.
 In short, panels are sections of a site stacking vertically on a page.

 __Example:__